 facetwp_index.
 This table contains all the information needed to generate the facets.
 When the “Re-index” button is clicked, FacetWP loops through every post on your site and indexes the values for each facet.

-facet_value column is used to generate the permalink URL, and the
+facet_value column is used for permalinks, and the

-facet_display_value column contains the label that the user sees.
+facet_display_value column contains the label that users see.
 The values for each row can be modified during the indexing process using the facetwp_index_row filter.